bbeachtel/UK_Foods/README.md

 # UK Food Standards Agency Ratings Analysis

-This project analyzes food hygiene ratings data from the UK Food Standards Agency to assist the "Eat Safe, Love" magazine in determining focus areas for future articles.
+This project analyzes food hygiene ratings data from the UK Food Standards Agency.
 The project involves setting up a NoSQL database, updating it with new data, and performing exploratory data analysis.

 ## Project Overview